HZCTony/watchbuy/README.md

 [See demo video of live view on Youtube](https://youtu.be/HZEDPOzgSJk)
 ## features
-1. hosts can get their own IP address and stream ID in profile page for pushing their own video.
+1. hosts can get their assigned IP address and stream ID in profile page for pushing their own video.
 2. Users can ask questions by sending instant messages in chat view.
 3. User can add product to cart and pay for them through Stripe.
 Now only for test numbers like below:
     * credit card: 4242 4242 4242 4242